a-rashid-saaka/Jira-Service-Management/README.md

 <h4>II.
 Click on "Create"</h4>

-- Click the Create button located on the Jira dashboard (typically at the top right of the page).
+ Click the Create button located on the Jira dashboard (typically at the top right of the page).

 <h4>III.
 Fill in Ticket Details</h4>

-- Project: Select the project the ticket belongs to.

-- Issue Type: Choose the type of issue, such as:
-    - Task: For general work items.
-    - Service Request: For IT requests
-    - Incident: For IT or service disruptions.

-- Request Type: Choose the request type (e.g., Get IT Help, or Report a System Problem)

-- Summary: Provide a concise title for the ticket (e.g., "Password Reset Needed").

-- Description: Add detailed information about the issue or request, and include steps to reproduce (if applicable).

-- Priority: Set the priority level (e.g., High, Medium, Low) depending on issue type.
+Fill in the form with details such as project, issue type, request type, summary, description, and any other required details

 <h4>IV.
 Customize Fields (if needed)</h4>